kontent-ai/rich-text-resolver-js/README.md

 ![Module API](media/resolver-api-overview.png)

-### Parsing rich text HTML to a JSON tree
+### Parsing rich text HTML to an array of simplified nodes

-The tool provides environment-aware (browser or Node.js) `parseHtml` function to transform HTML into an array of simplified JSON trees.
+The tool provides environment-aware (browser or Node.js) `parseHTML` function to transform HTML into an array of `DomNode` trees.
 Any valid HTML is parsed, including all attributes.
 Together with built-in transformation methods, this tool is a suitable option for processing HTML and rich text from external sources, to make it compatible with Kontent.ai rich text format.
-See dedicated [JSON transformer docs](docs/index.md) for further information.
+See dedicated [HTML transformer docs](docs/index.md) for further information.

 ### Portable text resolution